Diagnosis of diabetic retinopathy explained by the Medical Retina Department (Retina Centre) Singapore National Eye Centre.

 “Other contributors are high blood pressure and the concomitant presence of kidney complications,” he said.
 “DR is preventable through good control of diabetes and blood pressure.
 Early detection of DR through regular screening can help delay the onset of blindness.”

 Diabetic retinopathy (DR) screening

 In the past, Patients had to go to polyclinics or hospitals for screening to detect the condition, which could take a few hours, including queuing time and waiting for the doctor.
 The photographs might take days to be analysed, and feedback given to patients, sometimes at the next appointment, could be weeks or months later.

 Patients suspected of suffering from DR – which can cause blindness if it’s not treated in time – had to get their eyes screened at a polyclinic or hospital.
 If they were diagnosed with DR, they would be referred to an eye specialist.

 “An alternative would be to tap on trained non-physician technicians to reduce their burden,” said

 Professor Wong Tien Yin, Medical Director and Chair, EYE-ACP, Senior Consultant,

-Professor Wong, who is also the Executive Director of the Singapore Eye Research Institute(SERI), Provost’s Chair Professor of Ophthalmology, Vice Dean, Office of Clinical Sciences and Head, Academic Medicine, Research Institute, Duke-NUS Graduate School of Medicine said Family doctors in many countries, including those in Singapore, can actually analyse the eye photographs, but are just too busy to do this for all diabetic patients.
+Professor Wong, who is the Provost’s Chair Professor of Ophthalmology, NUS; Vice Dean, Office of Clinical Sciences and Head, Academic Medicine, Research Institute, Duke-NUS Graduate School of Medicine said Family doctors in many countries, including those in Singapore, can actually analyse the eye photographs, but are just too busy to do this for all diabetic patients.